serebrov/serebrov.github.io-hugo/content/posts/2015-07-05-elastic-beanstalk-drone-ci-setup.md

 Elastic Beanstalk setup allows to automatically install Drone CI when new EC2 instance is launched.

-Here it is good to have a single-instance Elastic Beanstalk environment and scripts below will install Drone on the EC instance.
+Here it is good to have a single-instance Elastic Beanstalk environment and scripts below will install Drone on the EC2 instance.

 First, the EB config (`.ebextensions/app.config`):